-3D s.a. is one of the most innovative companies in the world regarding Protection against Extreme Weather Phenomena.
+3D s.a. is one of the most innovative companies in the world regarding Protection against Adverse Weather Phenomena.
 It is a member of the Weather Modification Association and undertakes such programs since 1981.

 The management of weather conditions is performed by using specially modified aircrafts, weather radars and qualified staff.
 The company’s goals are to increase rain and snow falls (in order to face the drought and to store up water), and to protect from hail (so that the damage caused both to crops and to people’s fortunes are restrained).